dannikaml/overlord-phase-one/README.md

 ### Usage
 ***
-This webpage is used for to neatly and collectively linking all of the the applicaitons and webpages that I have created.
+This webpage is utilized to neatly and collectively link all of the applicaitons and webpages that I have created.
 It is intended to be used by people or person(s) who are needing and/or wanting to look at my portfolio of work.

 ### Project Status
 ***